Higher-rank instantons sheaves on Fano threefolds: Fano threefolds with curvilinear Kuznetsov component

 \begin{itemize} \item We first treat the case $X_9$.
 In this case we get that $I$ must be a line bundle.
-But this is not possible since $\ch(I)=(1,-1,6)$. \item Let us now focus on the case $X_7$.
-In this case we have $\ch(I)=(3,-2, 5)$, so that \mbox{$n\ge 2, \ \rk(E_n^k|_S)\ge 4$.} We now claim that we can assume that $E_n^k|_S$ admits no injective morphisms from vector bundles with Chern character $\ch(I)$ (which is the same as requiring that $E_n^k|_S$ has no torsion-free quotient with Chern character $\ch(E_n^k|_S/I)$).
-This will be enough to prove that also on $S\subset X_7$ we have $\mu$-stability of $K$.
+But this is not possible since $\ch(I)=(1,-1,6)$. \item Now let us focus on the case $X_7$.
+In this case we have $\ch(I)=(3,-2, 5)$, so that \mbox{$n\ge 2, \ \rk(E_n^k|_S)\ge 4$.} We claim that we can assume that $E_n^k|_S$ admits no injective morphisms from vector bundles with Chern character $\ch(I)$ (which is the same as requiring that $E_n^k|_S$ has no torsion-free quotient with Chern character $\ch(E_n^k|_S/I)$).
+This will be enough to prove that also on $S\subset X_7$ we have slope-stability of $K$.

 We will prove the claim by induction on $n$.
 For $n=1$ this is obvious.
-Supposing now that the claim holds for a general $\mu$-stable instanton bundle $E_n^k, \ k\ge 2,$ such that $E_n^k|_S$ is $\mu$-stable, we show that it holds for any $E$ arising from $\Ext^1(E_n^k,F_0).$ Suppose indeed by contradiction that $E|_S$ admits a subbundle $I$ with $\ch(I)=(3,-2,5)$.
-Then using the same arguments previously presented, we get that $I$ must be $\mu$-stable.
+Supposing now that the claim holds for a general slope-stable instanton bundle $E_n^k, \ k\ge 2,$ such that $E_n^k|_S$ is slope-stable, we show that it holds for any $E$ arising from $\Ext^1(E_n^k,F_0).$ Suppose indeed by contradiction that $E|_S$ admits a subbundle $I$ with $\ch(I)=(3,-2,5)$.
+Then using the same arguments previously presented, we get that $I$ must be slope-stable.